DaleOrders/AWS-Study-Notes/README.md

 The master account cannot be restricted by SCPs which means this should not be used because it is a security risk.

-SCPs limit what the account, **including root** can do inside that account.
+SCPs limit what the account, **including root user** can do inside that account.
 They don't grant permissions themselves, just act as a barrier.

 #### 1.3.7.1.
 Allow List vs Deny List